dlavrent/dlavrent.github.io/content/side_projects/nba_misc.md

 ![](/files/game_rotations.png)<!-- -->

-I like to make NBA-related data visualizations, posting occassionally on Twitter: [@d_lavrent](https://twitter.com/d_lavrent).
-More details coming soon!
+I like to make basketball-related data visualizations -- you can see more at my dedicated website: [plotandroll.com](https://plotandroll.com).

 <!-- more -->